Asian-crowd Clubs and Events in Sydney

 - Taboo @ Verandah Bar (Kick on Entertainment) From March 2014

 Again mostly Aussie Asian crowd.
 The focus is on RnB, Hip Hop.
 Only one room with music.
 Entry is $25 with a smarter dress code encouraged.
 Again, a mostly younger crowd can be found here.
 It seems to have a solid weekly crowd thus far.
 Safe bet visit.
 Detailed Review

 - LKF @ Civic Hotel [Recommended for chinese nationals] (Mizuya)

 Started in 2012.
 A mostly Chinese based-born-Overseas crowd.
 If you want to have a chat, this place is fine, but for a dance, not really.
-I’ve been here twice and it does get busy in the ‘VIP’ sections where it does its best to replicate Asian clubs of overpriced bottle service and a small dancefloor.
+I’ve been here twice and it does get busy in the ‘VIP’ sections where it does its best to replicate Asian clubs in regards to overpriced bottle service and a small dance floor.
 Since my visits they have moved to the ground floor so it may be a different setup.
-They were cool with my banana costume when I was here, but dress code is at least smart casual by everyone.
+They were cool with my banana costume when I was here, but dress code is at least smart casual by everyone else.

 - Saturday @ 80 Proof (Self promoted) Since 2013

 The old Cheers Bar has been refurbished and renamed to 80 Proof.
 Crowd is mostly Korean Internationals.
 Music by the DJ (yes, there is an actual DJ booth now) varies from Top 40 to EDM. $10 entry.
 These guys are also open on Friday.
 If you’re feeling a bit tight ass and don’t mind a place for a dance, this place isn’t too bad anymore.
 Detailed Saturday Review